MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ```
 [SYSTEM]
-; This section is not used on all systems and can be empty.
+; This section is used to define PHP configuration options required
+; by MIK but not defined in the system's php.ini file.
+Not necessary
+; on all systems.

 [CONFIG]
 ; Contains information about the .ini file and toolchain.

 [FETCHER]
-; Contains configuration options for the fetcher, which gets a list of items to process.
+; Contains configuration options for the fetcher, which gets a list
+; of items to process.

 [METADATA_PARSER]
-; Contains configuration options for the metadata parser, which converts data in the input list to MODS.
+; Contains configuration options for the metadata parser, which converts
+; data in the input list to MODS.

 [FILE_GETTER]
-; Contains configuration options for the file getter, which retrieves the file (image, PDF, video, etc.) to include in the Islandora import package.
+; Contains configuration options for the file getter, which retrieves the file
+; (image, PDF, video, etc.) to include in the Islandora import package.

 [WRITER]
-; Contains configuration options for the writer, which writes the import packages to the output directory.
+; Contains configuration options for the writer, which writes the import packages
+; to the output directory.

 [MANIPULATORS]
 ; Contains entries for manipulators, which are MIK's plugins.
+Most manipulator
-Most manipulator entries contain parameters.
+; entries contain parameters.

 [LOGGING]
 ; Contains paths to the log files that MIK creates.